MiraAbuRmaileh/appleSeedsCss/README.md

 # appleSeedsCss
-folders html and css for learning
+files html and css for learning.